Return Ballots by Tuesday, August 6th

 We lean towards O'Halloran because she swept sole endorsements from seven local Democrat organizations.

 Senayet Negusse is running for SeaTac City Council, Position 1.
-She is an educator, dual-language coach for immigrant and refugee communities, and a King County Immigrant and Refugee Commission Commissioner.
+She is an educator, dual-language coach for immigrant and refugee communities, and a commissioner on the King County Immigrant and Refugee Commission.
 She is running on a platform of ensuring strong infrastructure, making transportation accessible, community safety, and community representation.
 Negusse wants the city council to reflect the diversity and interests of the residents of SeaTac and has been spending time in different community spaces to learn what matters to them.

-Negusse is running against Tony Anderson, who previously served on both mayor and a city council member in SeaTac, as well as Rita Palomino Marlow, who is running on a platform of lowering taxes, advocating for law enforcement, and public safety.
+Negusse is running against Tony Anderson, who previously served as the mayor and as a city council member in SeaTac, as well as Rita Palomino Marlow, who is running on a platform of lowering taxes, advocating for law enforcement, and public safety.

 Senayet Negusse is the best choice for fresh leadership on the SeaTac City Council.